 If you zoom in to a large window and people are standing there on purpose with no clothes on and obviously having some fun showing the outside world, should you take the picture?
 Yes, they have clearly given up their right to privacy by parading themselves in the window.
 It is, however, still bad manners and could be against the law.
 I think how the images are used would be the deciding factor.

 This was for me quite a difficult assignment, I decided on ethics in Photography not really knowing much about it as far as the photojournalist was concerned.
 I chose it because on a previous assignment, I had reservations about using some of the images I had taken, I wanted to investigate my own feelings and the opinions of the industry.
 What I have found is that the newspapers are not always truthful in the images they show and have a very flexible standard as far as ethics are concerned.
 As mentioned earlier, some photographers have been dismissed from newspapers for removing clutter in the shot while others have not for doing similar things.
 I will try to be objective and do the right thing when deciding whether to take the picture.
 I think in the end, it is what the image is to be used for that matters the most.

 The work above has been reworked after feedback from my tutor I have included the feedback report.
 While revising the work I have tried to take on board aria’s, he pointed out I have reduced the text to try not to sound as if I was on a tangent.
 Referenced, where I quoted and generally tidied up the text.
 I have used Grammarly to spell check and also check the grammar.

 (People of Stalybridge that had relatives that worked in the cotton mills)

-I have abandoned this Idea. and restarted the Assignment called Abandonment.
-Looking into things that seem abandoned usually buildings.
+I have changed this Idea.
+And restarted the Assignment called Abandonment.
+Looking into things that seem abandoned, usually buildings.